aspose-com-gists/Aspose.Slides-for-.NET/How to Convert Microsoft PowerPoint to Word in C#.md

 To convert a PowerPoint file (PPTX or PPT) to Word (DOCX or DOCX), you need Aspose.Slides and Aspose.Words for .NET.

 * **Aspose.Slides for .NET** is an advanced presentation processing API for PowerPoint that allows applications to generate, read, write, protect, modify, convert, print, and perform other tasks with presentations in .NET C# without using Microsoft PowerPoint.
-* **Aspose.Words for .NET** is an advanced document processing API that allows applications to generate, modify, convert, render, print files, and perform other tasks with document without utilizing Microsoft Word.
+* **Aspose.Words** is an advanced document processing API that allows applications to generate, modify, convert, render, print files, and perform other tasks with document without utilizing Microsoft Word.

 **INFO**: The PowerPoint to Word conversion process has been implemented in Aspose [FREE online PowerPoint to Word converter](https://products.aspose.app/slides/conversion/pptx-to-docx).